nicsuzor/wikijuris/ausip/trade-mark-infringement.markdown

 [^AUTOREPLACED1996FCA1484ENDREPLACE]: [1996] FCA 1484

-In *[Twentieth Century Fox Film Corporation v South Australian Brewing Co Ltd](http://www.austlii.edu.au/cgi-bin/viewdoc/au/cases/cth/FCA/1996/1484.html)*,[^AUTOREPLACED1996FCA1484ENDREPLACE] 'Duff' beer which disclaimed any association with The Simpsons was still held to amount to infringement.
+In *[Twentieth Century Fox Film Corporation v South Australian Brewing Co Ltd](http://www.austlii.edu.au/cgi-bin/viewdoc/au/cases/cth/FCA/1996/1484.html)*,[^AUTOREPLACED1996FCA1484ENDREPLACE] 'Duff' beer, which disclaimed any association with The Simpsons, was still held to amount to infringement.
 The disclaimer was too simplistic in approach.
 The beer was an express reference to The Simpsons and therefore the disclaimer was not effective.

 [^AUTOREPLACED1996FCA1484ENDREPLACE]: [1996] FCA 1484